40 Years of Water Quality Monitoring at Smith Mountain Lake

 This page may contain affiliate links.
 If you click and purchase, we may earn a small commission at no extra cost to you.
 Read our full disclosure policy.

-Ferrum College in Franklin County launched the program in 1985 and has managed it ever since.
-By 1986, it had evolved into the robust system of scientific monitoring that continues today, supported by faculty, lab managers, student technicians and dedicated community volunteers.
+Ferrum College launched the program in 1985 to study the impact of shoreline development on lake health.
+By 1986, it had evolved into the comprehensive, science-based initiative it is today, supported by faculty, lab managers, student technicians and local volunteers.

 The Early Years: How Lake Science Took Root at SML

-Back then, there were 39 “basic” monitoring stations and 33 “advanced” sites testing for Total Phosphorus and Chlorophyll-a.
-Today, the network includes 56 basic and 28 advanced stations—evidence of how the program has grown with the lake itself.
+Originally, there were 39 “basic” stations measuring clarity and 33 “advanced” stations testing for phosphorus and chlorophyll.
+Today, the program includes 56 basic and 28 advanced sites.

-By 1991, the Commonwealth of Virginia began contributing funding, with SMLA providing additional support.
-Appalachian Power Company joined as a major funding partner in 2003, ensuring the program’s continued success.
+In 1991, the Commonwealth of Virginia and SMLA began providing funding, and in 2003 Appalachian Power joined as a major supporter, helping ensure the program’s continued success.

 A Growing Program with Expanding Impact